 - Common foreign bodies in the eye include dirt, dust, makeup, and pieces of metal or rust.

 - If your child’s healthcare provider sees a foreign body, they may remove it with a small cotton applicator or saline.

-- If your child’s healthcare provider can’t remove the foreign body, if there is a large abrasion on the cornea, or if your child is in a lot of pain, your child may need to see an ophthalmologist, an eye healthcare specialist.
+- If your child’s healthcare provider can’t remove the foreign body, if there is a large abrasion on the cornea, if there is a possibility that a foreign body passed into the inside of the eye, or if your child is in a lot of pain, your child may need to see an ophthalmologist.
+This is an eye healthcare specialist.

 - Your child will need follow-up care with their healthcare provider after the foreign body is taken out.

 Tips to help you get the most from a visit to your child’s healthcare provider: